-There’s only one thing that comes to mind immediately when the festival of Holi is mentioned – bright, vibrant colours everywhere!
-Holi is literally one of the most colorful festivals in the world because PEOPLE get coloured!
+There’s only one thing that comes to mind immediately when the festival of Holi is mentioned – bright, vibrant colors everywhere!
+Holi is literally one of the most colorful festivals in the world because PEOPLE get colored!

 The spirit of Holi embraces everyone, bringing people together.
 Although this Hindu festival has been celebrated in India for thousands of years to commemorate the victory of good over evil, it has recently gained widespread popularity.
-Traditionally, the festival kicks off with a Holika bonfire the eve of Holi where people dress in their finest clothes and sing and dance around the bonfire.
-The next day, on the contrary, everyone’s out on the streets wearing their shabbiest clothes because what’s in store is to get coloured from head to toe!
-Dry coloured powder, water pistols and water balloons are a common sight when ‘playing Holi’.
+Traditionally, the festival kicks off with a Holika bonfire on the eve of Holi where people dress in their finest clothes and sing and dance around the bonfire.
+The next day, on the contrary, everyone’s out on the streets wearing their shabbiest clothes because what’s in store is to get colored from head to toe!
+Dry colored powder, water pistols, and water balloons are a common sight when ‘playing Holi’.

 Religious Significance of Holi

 According to Hindu mythology, the celebration of Holi came into existence when a young boy, Prahlad, saw the God Vishnu emerge victorious from a blazing fire!
 Pralad was the son of an evil King Hiranyakashap.
 When the king demanded that Pralad pray to him rather than God Vishnu, and Pralad refused, the king ordered his own son to be killed!
 The king’s sister Holika was granted a wish that fire wouldn’t harm her.
 So she coaxed Pralad to step into a bonfire with her.
 To everyone’s surprise, Holika burnt to ashes while Prahlad was unharmed and protected by God Vishnu.